KomodoPlatform/developer-docs/docs/basic-docs/komodo-api/crosschain.md

 ```

 :::tip Note

-If the transaction id of an import is known, use the [gettransaction](../komodo-api/wallet.html#gettransaction) method and get its block hash to use in the above method
+If the transaction id of an import is known, use the [gettransaction](../komodo-api/wallet.html#gettransaction) method to retrieve its block hash.

 :::

 <collapse-text hidden title="Response">